scychon/openmm_drudeNose/README.md

     from drudenoseplugin import DrudeNoseHooverIntegrator
     integ = DrudeNoseHooverIntegrator(temperature, REALFREQ*picosecond, 1*kelvin, DRUDEFREQ*picosecond, 0.001*picoseconds, 20, CHAINFREQ)

+If you wish to use independent temperature group for central atoms in plannar geometry (plannar improper), you may add the following lines to your python script to add the central atoms to the integrator.

+    improperForce = ''force object that contains only your desired improper torsions'' ((  improperForce = [f for f in [system.getForce(i) for i in range(system.getNumForces())] if type(f) == PeriodicTorsionForce][0]  ))
+    for i in range(improperForce.getNumTorsions()):
+        YOUR_INTEGRATOR.addCenterParticle(improperForce.getTorsionParameters(i)[2])

 License
 =======

-This is part of the OpenMM molecular simulation toolkit originating from Simbios, the NIH National Center for Physics-Based Simulation of Biological Structures at Stanford, funded under the NIH Roadmap for Medical Research, grant U54 GM072970.
-See https://simtk.org.
+This is a plugin designed to work with OpenMM molecular simulation toolkit

-Portions copyright (c) 2014 Stanford University and the Authors.
+Portions copyright (c) 2017 the Authors.

 Authors: Chang Yun Son